fdh911/mysecondmod-template-1.21.4/README.md

 "Save scene", and load it again by clicking on "Load scene".
 The scenes are saved under the name "yourscenename.mysecondmod.scene.txt", in the base Minecraft folder.

+You can enable / disable the garden macro (a kill switch of sorts) by pressing K.
+(This might be removed or reworked in the future)